DavidDDavidson/UCSC-Personal-Website/README.md

 ###Resources

-I was formally not taught any _HTML_ or _CSS_ in school so I had too look elsewhere for help.
+I wasn't formally taught any _HTML_ or _CSS_ in school so I had too look elsewhere for help.
 One site that helped me greatly was [codecademy](https://www.codecademy.com/).
 They provide in depth guides and tutorials to learn programming languages and create your own website.
 Best of